dsuth10/powerpoint-react/README.md

 - Start the stack: `docker compose up -d`
 - Start frontend locally: `cd frontend; npm run dev`
 - Open `http://localhost:5173`
-- Navigate to Chat and type a prompt, e.g., “Write a 3‑slide deck about observability pillars.”
+- Navigate to Chat and type a prompt, e.g., "Write a 3‑slide deck about observability pillars."
 - Expected result in dev (no API key): assistant reply renders as slide cards (title, bullets, optional image) via `SlidePreview`.
 - **Test the Complete Flow**: After generating slides in Chat, click "Slides" in the sidebar to navigate to the Slides section and test PowerPoint generation.
-- **Note**: WebSocket connections may show connection errors in dev mode, but API calls work correctly through the proxy.
+- **Note**: The application now uses a polling-based progress system for PowerPoint generation, which is more reliable than the previous WebSocket implementation.

 - If requests fail after changing networking, run: `docker compose down -v && docker compose up -d`